ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/CHAPTER_4.md

 Choosing a good initialization can sometimes be helpful in speeding up the updates.
 Consider a linear regression problem with an nxd data matrix D. In most cases, the number of training examples n is much greater than the number of features d.
 A simple approach for heuristic initialization is to select d randomly chosen training points and solve the dxd system using any of the methods discussed in Ch2.
 Solving a system of linear equations is a special case of linear regression, and it is also much simpler.
 This provides a good initial starting point for the weight vector.

 #### Problem 4.7.1 - Matrix Least-Squares

+Left inverse only b/c tall matrix. just happens to have form of right inverse, which is projection matrix. prove projection with A^2 = A, and symmetric (which performs an orthogonal projection) with A^T = A